-Barbeque wood (BBQ) is a major part of the massive world that is wood-fired cooking.
+Barbeque wood (BBQ) is a major part of the massive world that is cooking with wood.
 Many world-class chefs know the ins and outs of techniques across smoking, grilling and barbequing, but is there any hope for the average person?
 Can you conduct a wooden BBQ from your humble backyard?

 We think so!
 What’s more, we can provide the necessary materials, confidence and education for you to get started.
 We’d like to share with you how to prepare your first wood-fired BBQ and why kiln-dried hardwood is the optimal fuel source for the job.